globalsmile/Twitter-Sentiment-Analysis/README.md

 - The extracted column was renamed to `Date `
 - Unnecessary column (` Serial No`)  was removed

-To ensure the accuracy of the dates in the `Date` column each of the tables, a date table was created for referencing using the M-formula:
+To ensure the accuracy of the dates in the `Date` column of each of the tables, a date table was created for referencing using the M-formula:

 `{Number.From(List.Min(Transactions[Date]))..Number.From(List.Max(Transactions[Date]))}`